 They were unsettling times and our political leaders felt they needed to take action to bring order back to society.
 Consequently, the negative press surrounding psychedelic drugs set off a full-blown national hysteria.
 Look magazine published an article titled: “A mood of public—and to an extent, professional—hysteria has been generated and is blocking legitimate scientific research on these substances” which put an exclamation point after the disastrous shift in perception of what was recently considered to be “the next big thing” in psychiatry.
 Then in 1970, LSD, psilocybin, Ibogaine, marijuana and other drugs remotely associated with the counterculture were given schedule 1 status under the Comprehensive Drug Abuse Prevention and Control Act of 1970; meaning, prescriptions cannot be written for these drugs that are considered unsafe, addictive, and have no currently accepted medical use in treatment in the United States.
 The criteria starkly contrasted with what researchers found, leading many to believe this action was more about quelling the counterculture than science and medicine.

 The act put an end to large scale research of psychedelics, effectively paralyzing future studies in this aspect of human psychology for decades.
 The pharmaceutical companies have no interest in investing in promising therapies that cannot be patented and profited from.
 However, there were a few independent researchers around the globe that carried on.
-It was through their work and efforts that a resurgence of interest in psychedelic drugs therapeutic value was born
+It was through their work and efforts that a resurgence of interest in psychedelic drugs therapeutic value was born.

 Fast forward to today and you’ll find a robust research climate into the therapeutic values of psychedelic drugs as a viable treatment option for mental health and addiction.
-Two of the biggest subjects are the effects of psilocybin and LSD on anxiety in terminally ill patients and those suffering from addiction
+Two of the biggest subjects are the effects of psilocybin and LSD on anxiety in terminally ill patients and those suffering from addiction.

 How psychedelics work in the brain still escapes researchers to this day.
 They seem to agree that they work on the serotonin and dopamine receptors but what actually causes the hallucinations remains elusive.
 However, and more important to the how, is the what they can do.
 Many recent studies have discovered that classic hallucinogens, in one way or another, have the potential to treat depression, anxiety, post-traumatic stress disorder, addiction and other mental health conditions.

 In a paper titled: Psychedelics as medicines for substance abuse rehabilitation: evaluating treatments with LSD, Peyote, Ibogaine and Ayahuasca, published in the National Center for Biotechnology Information (NCBI), part of the United States National Library of Medicine, researchers revealed that: “Evidence suggests that these substances help assist recovery from drug dependency through a variety of therapeutic mechanisms”.

 Moreover, I’ve personally experienced Ibogaine therapy myself on one occasion.
 I can tell you first hand that my experience didn’t even remotely come close to the way psychedelic experiences were described in the sixties.
 Like most others, my experience was more of a personal journey back to my childhood that moved forward to adulthood.
 I was looking at myself in third person.
 It seemed more real than a dream, but many people call it a dream for lack of a better description.
 I saw myself in emotional memories that had long been forgotten – or maybe even suppressed.
 Even though some of these memories were traumatic, I didn’t feel any fear; just a calm about myself and a new perspective on the event I was experiencing.
 As the Ibogaine wore off, I felt renewed and more attune to myself, as though balance had been restored to my life.

 New studies on hallucinogens have also put to rest many of the negative talking points of the sixties.
 For example, classical serotonergic psychedelics- LSD, psilocybin, and mescaline are not known to cause brain damage and are regarded as non-addictive.
 A variety of clinical studies found no indication that these psychedelics cause long-term mental health problems, indicating that classic hallucinogens are much safer than we were led to believe in the sixties.